FAQs - Homeschool Students

 College credit is typically granted for Advanced Placement scores of three or higher.
 Messiah also honors the College-Level Examination Program (CLEP).
 Official transcripts of both AP test results and CLEP test results should be sent to the Messiah College Office of Admissions for evaluation.
 Please see our AP/CLEP/IB equivalencies chart.

 Will Messiah College accept college credits that have been completed during high school?

 Please check out our Guide to Transfer Equivalencies for Messiah College General Education Requirement.

-As a home-schooled student, will I be eligible for financial aid?
+As a homeschool student, will I be eligible for financial aid?

-Home-schooled students who are accepted to Messiah College can apply for all federal, state and institutional aid.
-There are various ways for a home-schooled student to qualify for federal aid.
+Homeschool students who are accepted to Messiah College can apply for all federal, state and institutional aid.
+There are various ways for a homeschool student to qualify for federal aid.
 Some students qualify by obtaining a state certified home-school diploma or by completing the GED.
-Home-schooled students can also qualify for federal financial aid if they have completed a secondary school education in a home-school setting that qualified as an exemption from compulsory attendance requirements under State law.
+Homeschool students can also qualify for federal financial aid if they have completed a secondary school education in a homeschool setting that qualified as an exemption from compulsory attendance requirements under State law.
 In Pennsylvania, if a student meets the graduation requirements for federal aid, he or she should meet the graduation requirements for state aid.

-Does Messiah College offer academic scholarships to home-schooled students?
+Does Messiah College offer academic scholarships to homeschool students?

-Home-schooled students will be evaluated for academic scholarship in the same way as a traditional high school student.
+Homeschool students will be evaluated for academic scholarship in the same way as a traditional high school student.
 Scholarships for academic excellence and scholastic leadership range from $6,000 to full tuition and can be renewed yearly.
-A minimum SAT score of 1100, ACT score of 24 or a GPA of 3.5 or higher is required.

 Who do I contact if I have further questions?

-Please call the admissions office (800-233-4220) and talk with our home-school admissions counselor, Brian Sweeney, or email him at email@example.com
+Please call the admissions office (800-233-4220) and ask to speak with our homeschool admissions counselor.